 It is also capable of generating AMP pages with the same React code and CSS.

-Frontity is prepared to be hosted either in a regular Node.js server or in serverless services like AWS Lambda, Now, Netlify, Google Functions, and so on.
+Frontity is prepared to be hosted either in a regular Node.js server or in serverless services.
 That makes it super cheap and infinitely scalable.

 Frontity and its extensions will help save you a lot of development time while enjoying of all of the latest technology trends, already configured for you.
 You can check them in detail here: Frontity Features page.